gbb/ruleparser/README.md

 2nd line of spreadsheet: metadata values describing this spreadsheet/transform

-3rd line: empty, for a tidy visual appearance
+3rd line: empty

-4th line: each cell describes either an input, an output, or a comment field.
+4th line: each column will be either an input, an output, or a comment field.
-By default all fields are comment fields and are ignored, unless marked by in/ or out/ input fields have the format:   in/NAME/input_raster_filename output fields have the format:  out/NAME/postgres_datatype
+By default all columns are comment fields and are ignored, unless marked by in/ or out/

+- Input fields have the format:   in/NAME/input_raster_filename

+- Output fields have the format:  out/NAME/postgres_datatype

 5th line onwards:
-Input and output values according to the format specified in the 4th line, as follows:
+Input and output values according to the column format specified in the 4th line, as follows:

 Input values: